Woocommerce

 Upgrade to Clerk.js 2 #

-Clerk.js 2 is a faster and much more flexible version of our JavaScript library that makes installing Clerk.io on any webshop a breeze.
+Clerk.js 2 is a faster and more flexible version of our JavaScript library.

 However, since the two versions work slightly differently, you need to follow these steps to successfully upgrade.

-The two main differences in Clerk.js 2 is:
+The two main differences in Clerk.js 2 are:

-• The Designs in my.clerk.io use the Liquid, but can also easily be created using the Design Editor.
+• The Designs in my.clerk.io use the Liquid template language, but can also easily be created using the Design Editor.

-Since Clerk.js 2 has a different approach Designs, you need to create new ones.
+Since Clerk.js 2 has a different approach to Designs, you need to create new ones.

 1. Go to my.clerk.io > Recommendations/Search > Designs > New Design.

-2. Select the a design type other than Blank and give it a name.
-We recommend adding “V2” so it’s obvious that you are using Clerk.js 2 designs for this.
+2. Select a design type other than Blank and give it a name.
+We recommend adding “V2” so it’s obvious that you are using Clerk.js 2 designs.

 3. In the Design Editor, click any of the existing elements like the name, image, button, etc. to edit it, or add new elements to the Design.